microsoft/Azure-Advanced-Threat-Protection/Auditing/README.md

 Understanding Audit Policy configuration is imperative for your Domain Controllers.
 This includes Azure Advanced Threat Protection (AATP) and Advanced Threat Analytics (ATA).
 Use this tool to ensure your DCs have the proper settings to maximize your detection capability.

+## Why is this important?

+For more information, please refer to this [blog](https://ciberesponce.com/2017/08/18/ata-auditing-auditpol-advanced-audit-settings-enforcement-lightweight-gateway-service-discovery/).

 _**New features in recent versions:**_

 - Ability to support Azure ATP (AATP); this is the default value now